josiahwang/phraseloceval/README.md

 I found existing evaluation scripts for the phrase localization task difficult to setup and use.
 I only really needed to evaluate my output, not to run other people's models so that I can evaluate my output!
 Thus, this library was born!

 I wrote it in simple, standard Python, so the script does not need any other dependencies.
-You only need to give the evaluate method a list of ground truth bounding boxes and a list of predicted bounding boxes, and it will return the accuracy.
+You only need to provide the script a list of ground truth bounding boxes and a list of predicted bounding boxes, and it will return the accuracy.
 I hope having a simple and standard evaluation script for the task will make life easier for everyone!

 ### Using the library